aprilandjan/tiny-tween/readme.md

 - global kill & reset

+- alternative

-- html element wrapper with multiple attributes display, opacity
+- html element wrapper
+    - ~transform~
+    - ~opacity~
+    - scale instead of scaleX scaleY, if scaleX != scaleY, then both of them animated to scale